ShawnXiee/references_library/references/README.md

 # README
-Here is a list for all references which I have read.
+Here is a list for all papers which I have read or plan to read.